 - Apply website usability practices to mobile as well as desktop.
 Read WHY Mobile is a critical factor in winning customer experience.

 Stay tuned for my next article as I share more about the topic of CUSTOMER FRICTION, featuring Shep Hyken, who explains how to avoid CX mistakes.

 Sign Up for our newsletter to continue learning how to increase your skills and transform your organization.
-When you register now, you will get free access to our whitepaper on how to go from CX Novice to CX Expert.
+When you register now, you get free access to our whitepaper on how to go from CX Novice to CX Expert.

-*All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.
+*All views expressed are Stacys and do not reflect the opinions of or imply the endorsement of employers or other organizations.